maryrosecook/coquette/README.md

 ##### Find out if a certain key or mouse button is pressed

+This returns true for the tick following the key going down.
+In subsequent ticks, it returns false until the key is released and pressed down again.

 ```javascript
 var leftArrowPressed = c.inputter.isPressed(c.inputter.LEFT_ARROW);
 var rightMousePressed = c.inputter.isPressed(c.inputter.RIGHT_MOUSE);
 ```

-This is true for one tick when the key goes down.
-Subsequently, it is false until the key is released and pressed down again.

 ##### Run a function every time the mouse is moved